What's the story that shaped my mission?

 I DON’T WANT TO LEAVE LIKE SHE DID.

-And like that, I changed my story.
+And from then on forth, I changed my story.

-The only way to leave the narrative that kept me in prison was to enter my body.
+And the only way to leave the narrative that kept me in prison was to enter my body.

-To really get IN my body.
+To really root down into my body.

-Help women come home.
+So I help women come home.

 If you want to find out how I do that AND want to build this unshakable allegiance to yourself, schedule your free sample session on my website.